 Virtual follow-ups are convenient for both doctors and patients

 With your consent, the doctor you visit can use HealthID - Discovery Health’s electronic health record - to get a more complete view of your health history and previous test results.
-This can improve patient care and reduce the likelihood of serious medical errors and duplicate or unnecessary pathology tests.
+This can improve patient care and reduce the likelihood of serious medical errors or duplication of pathology tests.

 HealthID can also reduce administrative burden by making it easy to fill in Chronic Illness Benefit applications, and provide the doctor with the relevant scheme formulary list.